neuraloperator/markov_neural_operator/README.md

     * ``NS_mno_dissipative.py``: MNO model built on FNO architecture with dissipativity encouraged and Sobolev loss.
     * ``lorenz_densenet.py``: simple feedforward neural network learning Markovian solution operator for Lorenz-63 system.
     * ``lorenz_dissipative_densenet.py``: simple feedforward neural network with dissipativity encouraged trained on Lorenz-63 system.
-    * KS: TODO
 * `lorenz.ipynb`: Jupyter notebook with examples to reproduce plots and figures for our Lorenz-63 examples in the paper.
 * `visualize_navier_stokes2d.ipynb` : Jupyter notebook with examples to reproduce plots and figures for our 2D Navier-Stokes case study in the paper.

 ## Datasets
 In our work, we train and evaluate on datasets from the Lorenz-63 system (finite-dimensional ODE), Kuramoto–Sivashinsky equation (1D PDE system), and the 2D Navier-Stokes equations (Kolmogorov flow, 2D PDE).
-Our datasets can be found at online under DOI (TODO).
+Our datasets can be found online under DOI (TODO).
 * Lorenz:
 * KS:
 * Data generation for 2D Navier-Stokes is based on the data generation scripts in the [FNO repository](https://github.com/zongyi-li/fourier_neural_operator/tree/master/data_generation/navier_stokes).